After graduating from uni with a Bachelors degree I soon became jaded with corporate culture, banked some dollars and hit the road to write.

 - The Shan introduced the practice to the Burmese and Khmers who used tattoos as far back as the 1st century A.D.

-- Until about fifty years ago the Lao Pong Dam people of Laos and men from north and northeast Thailand tattooed their bodies from the navel to their knees at puberty as a rite of passage.
-Referred to as the ‘pants tattoo’, opium was smoked to reduce the intensity of pain.
+- Until about 50 years ago, the Lao Pong Dam people of Laos and men from north and northeast Thailand tattooed their bodies from the navel to their knees at puberty as a rite of passage.
+Referred to as the ‘pants tattoo,’ opium was smoked to reduce the intensity of pain.
 No self-respecting girl would consider marrying a man who was not tattooed in this fashion for he could never be considered a real man.
 You can still occasionally see a man from a village in SE Asia with this style of tattooing.

 History of Tattoos in Europe

-- Ancient Greeks learned of tattooing from the Persians, and as well as applying tattoos for decorative purposes, also used them for secret communications and identifying the rank of spies, with the relevant tattoo hidden somewhere on the body.
+- Ancient Greeks learned of tattooing from the Persians, and as well as applying tattoos for decorative purposes, they also used them for secret communications and identifying the rank of spies with the relevant tattoo hidden somewhere on the body.
 The Romans later identified slaves with tattoos.

 - The first Christian emperor of Rome, Constantine, banned tattos in 787AD.